 The uniform is as follows:

 Most N.U.T.
 Passes will have an expiration date, with few exceptions.
-Details about when students can dress down are typically written on the backs of all N.U.T.
+Details about when students can dress down are typically written on the front of all N.U.T.
 Passes.
 If you have any questions about your child(ren)'s N.U.T.
-Pass, feel free to contact Mrs. Booth or Mrs. Montie by calling the main office (610-449-5184).
+Pass, feel free to contact Mrs. Booth by calling the main office (610-449-5184).

-If a student chooses to wear shorts, the hem of the shorts can be no higher than 5 inches above the knee.
+If a student chooses to wear shorts, the hem of the shorts can be no higher than 5 inches above the knee (similar to the gym uniform).
 Students may not wear compression gear underneath their shorts.

 When a student dresses down, the expectation is that their attire is appropriate, modest, and without any controversial subject matter.
 This includes clothing with political/social endorsements or statements.
 At a time when our country is unsettled and struggling with social justice issues, St. Bernadette School stands firm as a beacon of Catholic values and supports all of our students.